 Admissions and financial support:

 The deadline to apply for Graduate School admission in the German Department for 2019-20 is December 15, 2018.
 Faculty will continue reading applications received through January 2, 2019.
-Information about the application and admission process can be found here.
+Click the link for information about the application and admission process.

 Study Abroad and Exchanges